GDSC23BundelkhandUniversity/Google_Solution_Challenge_24/README.md

 >>>>>> Step 6.
 Design the backend technology.(January)
 >>>>>>> Step 7.
 Test your solution.(January-Febrary)
 >>>>>>>> Step 8.
 Iterate on your project.(January-Febrary)
 >>>>>>>>> Step 9.
-Record a Demo video,upload on your youtube channel,and submit.Put your solution into action.Record a video of a successful demo(max 2min long) and submit <b>project between January 21 and February 22,2024.The submission form will open on January 22,2024.<b>
+Record a Demo video,upload on your youtube channel,and submit.Put your solution into action.Record a video of a successful demo(max 2min long) and submit project between January 21 and February 22 ,2024.The submission form will open on January 22 ,2024.
 >>>>>>>>>> Step 10.
 Top 100 solutions announced.(Early April)
 >>>>>>>>>>> Step 11.
 Top 100 mentoring.(April)
 >>>>>>>>>>>> Step 12.
 Top 10 finalists announced.(Late May)